jrdnwrth/artificial-intelligence/model/creating_adjectives.md

 This is also where we will recognize something as *new*, ie, a discovery.
 And enjoyable.

     *As a low level example, if I imagine that the reflection of an island in a lake is simply like a shadow, but more colorful, then it may seem boring.
-Not eliceting much emotion.
+Not eliciting much emotion.
     But if I think of the reflection as the whole world existing upside-down beneath the water's surface, then it may *feel* vastly more interesting.

-    As a high level example, this whole project of creating an AI is only intreguing because
+    As a high level example, this whole project of creating an AI is only intriguing because
     1. It has never been done before.
     2. I do not know the outcome.
     I am *imagining* (expecting) discovery.